shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 "What was that?"
 Awsoodoo complained.

+Huripka raised an eyebrow.
 "You want to win, don't you?"

 "You gotta make it believable or else it won't count!"